Purchasing either the Platinum Package or the Diamond Package includes your attendance in a 2 day UCAT Workshop.

 Further benefits of the MedEntry UCAT 2-day workshop include:

-MedEntry runs Courses in all major capital cities in Australia, New Zealand and Ireland.
+MedEntry runs Workshops in all major capital cities in Australia, New Zealand and Ireland.

-In Australia, MedEntry offers its UCAT Courses in:
+In Australia, MedEntry offers its UCAT Workshops in:

-In New Zealand, MedEntry UCAT Courses are offered in:
+In New Zealand, MedEntry UCAT Workshops are offered in:

 In Ireland, MedEntry HPAT Courses (Irish equivalent of UCAT) are offered in Dublin, Cork, Galway and Limerick.

-If there is sufficient interest, the UCAT courses may be run in other cities in Australia and overseas.
-Please contact us.
+If there is sufficient interest, workshops may be run in other cities in Australia and overseas.
+Please contact us with a request.

 The UCAT and interview preparation courses are run by doctors and professors with decades of teaching experience and UCAT expertise.